Photo above: Partners Stu Jones & Anna Celeste Watson, founders of Compassion Collective and Compassionate Tee-Shop [now

 From Dorset with Compassion

-In November 2009 Web Designer Anna Celeste Watson founded Compassionate Dorset with her friend, Dietitian and fellow Vegan Baker Sandra Hood.
+In November 2009 Web Designer Anna Celeste Watson founded Compassionate Dorset with her friend, Dietitian and fellow vegan Sandra Hood.
 Based in Dorchester, Compassionate Dorset was set-up as a local voluntary supporter group for the leading farm animal welfare charity Compassion in World Farming.

-The group’s aim was, and continues to be, to help empower people to choose free range, higher welfare and sustainable food including meat-free and vegan options – to help end factory farming which we believe is the biggest cause of animal cruelty and environmental destruction on the planet.
+The group’s main mission was, and continues to be, to help end factory farming – which we believe to be the biggest cause of animal cruelty and environmental destruction on the planet.

 We soon found lots of local volunteers who shared our passion so we had regular get-togethers and booked information stalls and yummy homemade vegan-friendly cake sales at local events including the Tolpuddle Festival and Dorset County Show.
-We are very proud to now be one of the charity’s most active supporter groups!
+We are very proud that Compassionate Dorset are now one of the charity’s most active supporter groups!

 But, we couldn’t ignore our creative nature, so we didn’t just stop at events…